 “I honestly had to, because I didn’t really expect my life to be as public as it was.
 Is this going to destroy me or make me?
 I still have to make that choice on a daily basis.
 In a few years, I’ll give all of it up.”

 Last year, Gomez ended her relationship with Disney’s Hollywood Records and signed a record deal with Interscope Records, home to a number of top pop and hip-hop artists.
 She released her second studio album Revival, last October.

 She’s also appearing in three films this year, “The Fundamentals of Caring,” the risque “Neighbors 2: Sorority Rising” and “In Dubious Battle.”

-Check out her stunning photos, let us know your thoughts and be sure to follow IM on Twitter for the latest Selena Gomez news you can trust.
+Check out her video, let us know your thoughts and be sure to follow IM on Twitter for the latest Selena Gomez news you can trust.